Easiest Ways To Drive A Manual Car For Beginners

 Know Your Way Around

-In a manual transmission, the driver has to change the gears.
+To learn to drive manual transmission, changing the gears is the most basic and important step.
 Most manual transmissions come with 4 or 5 speeds, besides the reverse.
-It requires you to use the clutch pedal at the far left, when shifting gears.
+It requires you to use the clutch pedal at the far left when shifting gears.
 As you push the pedal, the clutch engagement is over.

 Rather than being a gear, neutral is, to be exact, the absence of gear.
 When the engine is in neutral, the car won’t move even after revving.
 Second gear is the key to use when driving on a steep surface or in a bustling downtown.